GaniDynamo/Devops_Engineer_Assignment1-Rablo-/README.md

 <h2>🛠️ Repository Contents</h2>

-The project relies on four core files:
+The project relies on four core files for infrastructure, application logic, and deployment:

-File Name

-Role

-Key Functionality

-Jenkinsfile

-CI/CD Orchestration

-Defines the multi-stage, dependency-aware pipeline execution logic (Groovy Script).
+Jenkinsfile (CI/CD Orchestration): This Groovy script defines the multi-stage, dependency-aware pipeline execution logic.

-main.tf

-Infrastructure as Code

-Defines all AWS resources in HCL (ECR, RDS, Lambda, S3, IAM).
+main.tf (Infrastructure as Code): This HCL file defines all required AWS resources, including ECR, RDS, Lambda, S3, and IAM roles.

-s3_to_rds_glue.py

-Application Logic

-Python script to read from S3, attempt data insert to PostgreSQL RDS, and implement a fallback mechanism to Glue Data Catalog.
+s3_to_rds_glue.py (Application Logic): This Python script is designed to read data from S3, attempt a data insert to PostgreSQL RDS, and implement a fallback to Glue Data Catalog if the RDS operation is not possible.

-Dockerfile

-Containerization

-Packages the Python application, installing necessary libraries (boto3, psycopg2-binary) onto a python:3.9-slim base image.
+Dockerfile (Containerization): This file packages the application, installing necessary Python libraries (boto3, psycopg2-binary) onto a python:3.9-slim base image.

 <h2>☁️ AWS Resources Deployed (us-east-1)</h2>